zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ## Basic Troubleshooting

-Occassionally deployments of ArcBox may fail at various stages.
+Occasionally deployments of ArcBox may fail at various stages.
 Common reasons for failed deployments include:

 * Invalid service principal id or service principal secret provided in azuredeploy.parameters.json.
 * Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 52 available.